tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-06-25-RPCs-Life-And-All.md

 Gavrie's main point is that transparency opens the door to (possibly) unplanned and undesired complexity.
-When it's "too easy" to spread around, you might be tempted to (or even unknowingly end up with) creating over complicated (and cyclic) dependency graphs, stretching over several processes/machines, where it would be quite a feat to see the whole picture.
+When it's "too easy" to spread around, you might be tempted to (or even unknowingly end up with) creating over complicated (and cyclic) dependency graphs, stretching over several processes / machines, where it would be quite a feat to see the whole picture.
 The nice thing is, when it works - it just works (and you're happy with your design), but when it fails, you want to be able to untangle the mess.
 As he puts it: